Skip to content

 Processing runs as a background job with real-time progress via SSE:

-1. Fetch reference data -- If the includeCorrespondents, includeDocumentTypes, or includeTags toggles are enabled, the current lists are fetched from Paperless-NGX and included in the prompt so the model can match existing names.
+1. Fetch reference data -- If the corresponding toggles are enabled, current correspondents, document types, tags, and custom-field definitions are fetched from Paperless-NGX and included in the prompt.

 2. For each document -- The document's text is truncated to maxContentLength (preserving the beginning and end), combined with the prompt template, and sent to the configured provider.

-3. Store result -- The model's structured response (suggested correspondent, document type, up to 5 tags, and per-field confidence scores) is stored in the database.
+3. Store result -- The model's structured response (suggested title, correspondent, document type, up to 5 tags, custom-field values, and confidence scores) is validated and stored in the database.
+Select labels are converted to Paperless option IDs, and invalid values are discarded.
 If processing fails for a document, the error is stored instead.

 4. Rate delay -- A configurable pause between API calls prevents rate-limit errors.